 Unclaimed Property Reporting

-California’s Unclaimed Property Law requires corporations, businesses, associations, financial institutions, and insurance companies (referred to as “Holders”) to annually report and deliver property to the State Controller’s Office after there has been no activity on the account or contact with the owner for a period of time specified in the law—generally three (3) years.
+California’s Unclaimed Property Law requires corporations, businesses, associations, financial institutions, and insurance companies to annually report and deliver property to the State Controller’s Office after there has been no activity on the account or contact with the owner for a period of time specified in the law—generally three (3) years.

-If you are a business with a question on reporting property, please visit the About Reporting Unclaimed Property section or contact one of the following areas:
+If you are a business with a question on reporting property, please visit the Reporting Contact page.

 Contact Our Legal Office